Find an Internship

 Complete the Internship Learning Agreement (ILA) Contract & Release of Liability Forms

 The forms can be obtained from the Department 'forms' tab.
-The completed contracts must be returned to the Criminal Justice Department for approval before students will be allowed to register for the internship course (CJUS 575).
+The completed contracts must be returned to the School of Criminology and Criminal Justice for approval before students will be allowed to register for the internship course (CJUS 5753).
 Failure to return the completed contract will result in the student being denied the ability to register for the internship course.

 - The Internship Learning Agreement (ILA) must be typed (the form on the website can be completed on your computer and printed).
 Handwritten contracts will not be accepted.

 - Fill out the application (ILA) COMPLETELY.
 Only fully completed applications will be processed.
 Make sure to obtain all required signatures.

 - Please obtain the required signatures & submit a scanned copy of ILA and Release of Liability to Nicole Collier (firstname.lastname@example.org) Internship Coordinator, no later than week 1 of the semester.
 As this class involves high commitment, NO students will be enrolled in this class after week 1 of the semester.